stig/www.brautaset.org/_posts/2013-03-06-backing-up-photos-online.md

 I have experienced it a couple of times already.)
 If we didn't already have some experience with Flickr, though, we would probably have been tempted to try SmugMug.
-It's a bit more expensive, but it's a stand-alone company and they are not burdened with Yahoo! accounts; these are infuriating, and one of Flickr's weak points.
+It's a bit more expensive, but it's a stand-alone company and they are not burdened with Yahoo! accounts; these are infuriating and in my opinion counts against Flickr.